199911/hls-video-sharing/PITCHME.md

 - Focus on video delivery
 - Focus on desktop and mobile web client
-- Demo with open-sourced tools & code
-    - You can reproduce the demo at home

 Note:

 Will not mention detail of video recording, encoding nor transcoding Will not discuss desktop and mobile apps
-Don't have enough time, read the demo code yourself

 ---

-# Live streaming introduction

-- Live streaming terminlogy
-- Live streaming architecture

-+++

 ## Live streaming terminlogy